wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/event-add-context/index.md

 ---
-title: "How To Guide: Add context an event"
+title: "How To Guide: Add Data to an Event"
 description: "Learn how to add custom context data to WPGraphQL Logging event."
 ---